KarypisLab/METIS/README.md

 make install
 ```

-will configure metis to be built as a shared library using GCC and then install the binaries, header files, and libraries at
+will configure METIS to be built as a shared library using GCC and then install the binaries, header files, and libraries at

 ```
 ~/local/bin